zensho-mjp/redux-demo/README.md

+START WITH:

+npm install
+npm start (if you want to run the program)

 CONFIGURE THE DEBUGGER:

 Go to the Run view (Ctrl+Shift+D) and click on the gear button or Create a 'launch.json' link to create a launch.json debugger configuration file.
 Choose 'Edge: launch' from the Select Environment dropdown list.
 This will create a 'launch.json' file in a new .vscode folder in your project which includes a configuration to launch the website.